wilfavarin/aspire/README.md

         </tr>
           <tr>
             <td>FontAwesome</td>
-            <td>provide icons used on the website</td>
+            <td>provide the search icon used on the website</td>
         </tr>
     </tbody>
   </table>

 ### Proposed future features

-- Add all materials/courses for the website
+- Add all materials/courses for the website.
-- Implement search capabilities/functionality
+- Implement search capabilities/functionality.
-- Build out seminar's registration with possible integration to an user calendar
+- Build out seminar's registration with possible integration to the user's calendar.
 - Further development to collect the information submitted by users through the contact form section of the website.

 ## Credits